China reports first human case of H10N3 bird flu | Health

 - Country:

-The man, a resident of the city of Zhenjiang, was hospitalized on April 18 and diagnosed with H10N3 on May 28, the health commission said.
+The man, a resident of the city of Zhenjiang, was hospitalized on April 28 and diagnosed with H10N3 on May 28, the health commission said.
 It did not give details on how the man was infected.
-He is now stable and ready to be discharged.
+His condition is now stable and he is ready to be discharged.
 Investigation of his close contacts found no other cases, the NHC said.
-No other cases of human infection with H10N3 have been reported globally, it said.
+No other cases of human infection with H10N3 have been reported globally, it added.

+H10N3 is low pathogenic, which means it causes relatively less severe disease in poultry and is unlikely to cause a large-scale outbreak, the NHC added.
+The World Health Organization (WHO), in a reply to Reuters in Geneva, said: "The source of the patient's exposure to the H10N3 virus is not known at this time, and no other cases were found in emergency surveillance among the local population.
+At this time, there is no indication of human-to-human transmission.

 Only around 160 isolates of the virus were reported in the 40 years to 2018, mostly in wild birds or waterfowl in Asia and some limited parts of North America, and none had been detected in chickens so far, he added.
 Analysing the genetic data of the virus will be necessary to determine whether it resembles older viruses or if it is a novel mix of different viruses, Claes said.